uwdata/visual-encoding-effectiveness-data/README.md

   - Javascript code file for calculating bootstrapped means, 95% confidence intervals in a manner sensitive to a within-subjects design.

 ## Cite us!
-If you use our data in published research, please cite [this paper](TBD).
+If you use our data in published research, please cite [our EuroVis'18 paper](http://idl.cs.washington.edu/papers/task-data-effectiveness/):

+Younghoon Kim, Jeffrey Heer.
+Assessing Effects of Task and Data Distribution on the Effectiveness of Visual Encodings, Computer Graphics Forum (Proc.
+EuroVis), 2018.